-COUNTING of BALLOTS for Current PROPSAL of COVENANTS - The current ACC proposed revisions to the covenants is to amend the homeowners' fees back to the level of \$125.
+COUNTING Of BALLOTS for CURRENT PROPOSAL of COVENANTS - No change from previous meeting.
+The current ACC proposed revisions to the covenants is to amend the homeowners' fees back to the level of \$125.
 Volunteers were solicited to count the submitted ballots of the proposed revisions to the current Mountain Brook Community covenants to restore the annual homeowners' fees to \$125.
 Three community members volunteered and counted the ballots: Mary Daniel, Tess Verheyen and JoDell Pasek.
 All ballots received before the meeting from members in good standing were counted.
 Only 78 ballots were returned: four were returned to sender and one did not have a vote.
 The proposed revision to the current covenants did not pass: there were 54 votes "to approve" and 19 votes "against" the proposed revision.
 It is noted that four checks were sent in with the votes.